lkhq/laniakea/docs/general/initial-setup.rst

 configuration will need “ProjectName” and “Database” to be set, the other values can be ignored.

-$ ./src/admin/lk-admin.py core –init-db $ ./src/admin/lk-admin.py core
+$ lk-admin core –-init-db
-–config
+$ lk-admin core -–config

 Answer all the questions it asks.